kubevirt/cloud-image-builder/README.md

 for each configured image in parallel.
 Currently it builds a CentOS image for GCP and AWS.

 ### cloud-image-builder
-The cloud-image-builder job consists of Four stages.
+The cloud-image-builder job consists of four stages.
 The first stage called prepare-environment loads all variables related to each image.
 The next stage, build-image invokes packer to build the respective image for the environment.
 After that the test-image stage is called.
 This stage runs an ansible playbook that contains tests for each image.
 The final stage is deploy-image.
 This stage runs an ansible playbook to publish the image.
 This stage only runs if a tag was pushed to the repository.

 ### Jenkins jobs
-There is a Jenkins job for the master branch, a job for each PR and a job for each git tag.
+There is a Jenkins job for the master branch, a job for each PR and git tag.
 #### master branch job
 This job runs on each merge to master.
 #### PR jobs